UoB-COMSM0166/2026-group-11/README.md

 ## 2.4 Epics, User Stories and Acceptance Criteria

-After identifying stakeholders, we used epics, user stories and acceptance criteria to organise the requirements.
-This helped us move from broad ideas to features that could be built and tested.

-### Epic E1: Core PvE Tower Defence Loop
+**Epic E1: Core PvE Tower Defence Loop**

-This epic covers the main experience of one level: protecting the village, placing towers, surviving waves and understanding whether the level has been won or lost.

-- **US1.1 – Player**: As a player, I want to defend my village against waves of enemies, so that I can experience a tower defence game with gradually increasing difficulty.
+- **US1.1 – Player**: As a player, I want to defend my village from waves, so that the challenge grows.
-  - **Acceptance Criteria**: Given that a level has loaded and enemies have started to spawn, when enemies enter the range of a placed tower, then the tower should automatically attack valid enemy targets.
+  - **Acceptance Criteria**: Given that a level has loaded and enemies have spawned, when an enemy enters tower range, then the tower attacks a valid target.

-- **US1.2 – Player**: As a player, I want to upgrade towers during a level, so that I can respond to stronger enemies instead of only placing more basic towers.
+- **US1.2 – Player**: As a player, I want to upgrade towers, so that I can handle stronger enemies.
-  - **Acceptance Criteria**: Given that a tower has been selected and the player has enough **gold**, when the player clicks the upgrade option, then the required gold should be deducted and the tower’s level, damage, range or attack behaviour should be updated.
+  - **Acceptance Criteria**: Given that the player has enough **gold** and selects a tower, when the upgrade is confirmed, then gold is deducted and the tower statistics change.

-- **US1.3 – Player**: As a player, I want the game to clearly show when my village health reaches zero, so that I know I have lost the level.
+- **US1.3 – Player**: As a player, I want defeat feedback, so that I know when I have lost.
-  - **Acceptance Criteria**: Given that the village still has health remaining, when an enemy reaches the village, then the village health should decrease by that enemy’s damage value.
-If the health reaches zero, then the game should display the **defeat screen**.
+  - **Acceptance Criteria**: Given that enemies are moving along the path, when an enemy reaches the village, then **health** decreases.
+If health reaches zero, then the defeat screen appears.

-### Epic E2: Content and Balance
+**Epic E2: Content and Balance**

-Balance was important because small changes to tower damage, enemy health or wave timing could make the game either too easy or too frustrating.

-- **US2.1 – Developer**: As a developer, I want tower and enemy values to be stored in configurable data structures, so that we can adjust **damage**, **range**, **attack speed**, **enemy health**, **resistance** and **gold rewards** without rewriting the main game logic.
+- **US2.1 – Developer**: As a developer, I want adjustable values, so that damage, range, speed, resistance and rewards can be balanced.
-  - **Acceptance Criteria**: Given that tower or enemy statistics are changed in the relevant data, when the game is restarted and the level is loaded, then the updated values should be used during gameplay.
+  - **Acceptance Criteria**: Given that tower or enemy data has been changed, when the level is loaded, then the game uses the new values.

-- **US2.2 – Game Designer**: As a game designer, I want to configure enemy wave parameters for each map, so that each level can have different pacing, difficulty and enemy combinations.
+- **US2.2 – Game Designer**: As a game designer, I want configurable waves, so that maps have different pacing.
-  - **Acceptance Criteria**: Given that a level has its own wave configuration, when the number of enemies, enemy types or spawn timing is edited, then the selected level should spawn enemies according to the updated wave data.
+  - **Acceptance Criteria**: Given that wave data has been edited, when a level starts, then enemies spawn according to that data.

-### Epic E3: Combat Feedback and Readability
+**Epic E3: Combat Feedback and Readability**

-As the game became busier, working combat logic was not enough.
-Players also needed to see what was happening on screen.

-- **US3.1 – Player**: As a player, I want clear visual and audio feedback for tower attacks and enemy hits, so that I can tell whether my defence is working during a wave.
+- **US3.1 – Player**: As a player, I want attack effects and sounds, so that I can see whether towers are working.
-  - **Acceptance Criteria**: Given that an enemy is within range of a tower, when the tower attacks, then a visible attack effect should be displayed and a corresponding sound effect should be played.
+  - **Acceptance Criteria**: Given that an enemy is in range, when a tower attacks, then the game shows an attack effect and plays a sound.

-- **US3.2 – Player**: As a player, I want important information such as **health**, **gold**, tower positions and enemy movement to be readable during gameplay, so that I can make decisions without guessing what is happening.
+- **US3.2 – Player**: As a player, I want **health**, **gold**, towers and enemies to be readable, so that I can decide quickly.
-  - **Acceptance Criteria**: Given that the player is in a level, when they look at the game screen, then they should be able to identify the current village health, available gold, placed towers and enemy movement without opening another menu.
+  - **Acceptance Criteria**: Given that the player is in a level, when they look at the game screen, then the key information is visible without opening another menu.

-These user stories helped us define what counted as finished.
-For example, an upgrade button was not complete just because it appeared on screen; it also had to check the player’s gold, update the tower’s statistics and give clear feedback.

 ## 2.5 Use Case Diagram

-The use case diagram summarises the main actions available to the **player** during the game.
-It helped us check that the requirements covered a complete gameplay flow, from starting the game and selecting a level to placing towers, upgrading towers, pausing the game and reaching either victory or defeat.
+The use case diagram summarises the player’s main actions: start, select a level, place and upgrade towers, pause, and reach victory or defeat.
+It also reminded us to check **valid placement**, enough **gold** and village **health**.

-The diagram also shows where the system needs to respond to player actions.
-For example, when the player places or upgrades a tower, the game must check whether the position is valid and whether the player has enough **gold**.
-When enemies reach the village, the system updates **health** and shows the correct result screen.

 <p align="center">
   <img width="932" height="494" alt="Use case diagram" src="https://github.com/user-attachments/assets/0705505a-1ad3-4f4a-9b64-c0436f596fa1" />